 Configuring Country and Number Validation Rules

-To avoid initiating callbacks to certain countries or to numbers that you know to be fraudulent, you can now configure country and number validation rules on the Tools > Permitted & Blocked Numbers page, and then assign those rules to queues on the Queues page.
+To avoid initiating callbacks to certain countries or to numbers that you know to be fraudulent, you can now configure country and number validation rules on the Tools > Permitted & Blocked Numbers page, and then assign those rules to queues on the Callback Queues page.
 You can create a rule to specify the list of countries to which you permit callbacks for specific queues.
 You can also optionally enhance a rule by defining simple or complex (regular expression) numeric patterns that will block callback attempts to matching numbers.

 Once a rule is configured, you can assign it to as many queues as necessary.
 It is important to note, though, that you can assign only one rule to each queue.
 Before creating a rule, consider to which queue or queues you will assign it and make sure that the rule incorporates the countries to which you permit callbacks for that queue as well as any numeric patterns in any of those countries that you want to "blacklist".
 Rules are checked before the system initiates a callback.